anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: Life shrinks or expands in proportion to one's courage.
+Quote: Belief consists in accepting the affirmations of the soul; Unbelief, in denying them.

-By: Anaïs Nin
+By: Ralph Waldo Emerson